Dynatrace/fastlane-plugin-dynatrace/README.md

 fastlane add_plugin dynatrace
 ```

-### Dynatrace SaaS
-Make sure you have the latest version of the [Symbolication Client](https://api.mobileagent.downloads.dynatrace.com/latest-dss-client) to preprocess and upload the dSYM files as this is the best combination when using Dynatrace SaaS.

 ### Dynatrace Managed
-If your Dynatrace Managed installation is not on the latest released version, it might not be compatible with the latest version of the Symbolication Client.
-To ensure compatibility fetch the matching Symbolication Client version with this link [https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz](https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz) by replacing `xyz` with the 3-digit sprint version of your Dynatrace Managed installation
+If the installation is on sprint version 195 or earlier the Symbolication Client has to be manually download and specified (`dtxDssClientPath`), else it's fetched and updated automatically.
+A matching version can be downloaded manually with this link [https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz](https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz) by replacing `xyz` with the 3-digit sprint version of your Dynatrace Managed installation.

 ## About the Dynatrace fastlane plugin